 Purpose of Research Project: State precisely what is intended to be accomplished, ensuring that the statement is in "lay terms" as reviewers will be from a variety of disciplines.
 If using specialized terms or jargon, please provide an explanation that will be clear to individuals outside of your discipline.
-Be sure to provide the area or focus of Inclusive Excellence addressed in your project.
-Be specific in your connections to the diversity of ways to be inclusive.
+Explain how your project will involve collaboration between researchers from different disciplines.
+Identify at least one collaborator from a department outside your own to demonstrate cross-disciplinary cooperation.
+Collaborations between researchers from very different backgrounds and skillsets are strongly encouraged, so specify the different knowledge and skills each team member brings.
+Greater consideration will be given to collaborators from different disciplines/departments.

-Significance of Project: Indicate why the project is important to promoting Inclusive Excellence, you, to Georgia College, and/or to your discipline.
-Please provide a brief literature review of what has been done before and how your project is different.
+Significance of Project: Indicate why the project is important to promoting interdisciplinary study at Georgia College and State University, and/or to your respective disciplines.
+If your project addresses a particular gap in the scholarly literature of your discipline, please provide a brief literature review and explain how your project addresses that gap.